home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 #### Single component discovery payload

 The `<component>` part in the discovery topic must be one of the supported MQTT platforms.
 The options in the payload are only used to set up one specific component.
-If there are more components, more discovery payloads need to be send for the other components.
-It is recommended to use the device based discovery instead.
+If there are more components, more discovery payloads need to be send for the other components, and it is then recommended to use [device based discovery](/integrations/mqtt/#device-discovery-payload) instead.

 Example discovery payload: